mathworks/matlab-interface-refprop-coolprop/README.md

 Output is given as a 1x1 array: h1 = 9374.9875

-**Get sepcific enthalpy for Oxygen/Nitrogen mixture at STP in J/mol:**
+**Get specific enthalpy for Oxygen/Nitrogen mixture at STP in J/mol:**

 h1 = getFluidProperty(libLoc, 'Hmolar', 'T', [293.15, 300.00, 310.0], 'P', [101325, 104100], 'Nitrogen;Oxygen;Hydrogen;Water', [0.71, 0.16, 0.1, 0.03])